mosheDO/HSCTF-Writeups/pwn/jumper-150/README.md

 ![images/gdb3.png](images/gdb3.png)

 We're almost there!
-We can see a few As and the null byte C-string terminator appearing in our input.
+We can see a few As and the null byte terminator appearing in our input.
 We have two extra As, so let's change our payload to 44 As and append the address `\x2b\x85\x04\x08` at the end.
 If all goes well, the 44 As should overwrite all other data, and the return address should be overwritten with the address of lol().

 ![images/gdb4.png](images/gdb4.png)

 Success!!
 We don't have a "flag" file created, but our program clearly called lol().
-Let's try it through netcat by *piping* our input into nc.
+Let's try it through netcat by piping our input into nc.

 ![images/sol.png](images/sol.png)